Guide to starting school or moving up to junior school

 Round Deadline to provide new information Date offers are published Waiting list positions provided

-Final waiting list positions will be confirmed to parents on 28 August.
+Further waiting list positions will be advised to parents on 20 July 2026 and at the end of August.

 New information we may consider in a later allocation round